philippag-1982/compint.j/README.md

 Multiplication performs comparable to `java.math.BigInteger`, when using `parallelMultiplyKaratsuba()` or setting a `setForkJoinPool()` and using the `multiply` convenience instance method.

+### Int9N

+`Int9N` as an experimental version of `Int9` that attempts to implement hot methods natively (via JNI).
+At the moment, only `multiplyCore` has a native implementation.
+Performance benefit is very slight.

 ### IntAscii
  `IntAscii` implements "big integers" using an arbitrary base, the numbers are represented as ASCII/Latin1/whatever byte arrays.
  This makes to/from `String` construction trivial, at the cost of calculation performance.